project802/led-sectional/README.md

 ### METARs
 Data is downloaded from the United States' National Weather Service using the Data API on aviationweather.gov (https://aviationweather.gov/data/api/) and displayed on a series of individually addressable LEDs (WS2812B).

+Fair warning: the API reliability really stinks compared to what it used to be.
+For years it was very reliable but the switch to the new API endpoint has brought about several classes of errors that require extensive client-side error concealment, and a general lack of data availability.
+Its pretty common to get stream timeouts, 502 (bad gateway) errors, missing airport data, missing flight categories, etc. There are multiple times per day that I don't see some airport pixels illuminated due to these problems.

 ### Dynamic LED brightness
 Using a TSL2561 light sensor from Adafruit, dynamically control the brightness of the LEDs based on the ambient light.
 This improves legibility and conserves power across high and low-lux situations.
 For example, turn the LEDs off when the room is dark and scale them up to full brightness when under direct sunlight.